Eda Tuğsuz

 Eda Tuğsuz (born 27 March 1997) is a Turkish track and field athlete who competes in the javelin throw.

+Career

 She competed in the javelin throw at the 2016 European Championships in Amsterdam, Netherlands.
 In 2013, she won at the European Youth Summer Olympic Festival.
 Tuğsuz holds Turkish record with a throw of 67.21 m.
 She won the bronze medal at the 2019 Summer Universiade held in Naples, Italy.